Crypto Jobs List Blog

 It can sometimes take months to successfully track such scammers as they might not move the funds for a long time.

-There have been investigations which have taken years to complete and put the scammers behind bars.
+There have been digital forensics investigations which have taken years to complete and successfully prosecute criminal activities, putting the scammers behind bars.
 So a crypto forensics investigator must get themselves ready to keep pounding till the cows come home.

 The answer is no, but it won't hurt to have some background in Cybersecurity or a related field.

-There are recognized certifications such as CCFI (Certified Crypto Forensics Investigator) that can take you from 0 to 100 in this field.
+There are recognized certifications, such as CCFI (Certified Crypto Forensics Investigator), which equip you with the skills to use advanced blockchain forensics tools effectively in this field.

 Let’s look at some important tools used by these Crypto Forensics Investigators in their day to day work.